Teukolsky master equation and Painlev\'e transcendents: numerics and extremal limit: The Limit

 The expansion of $\chi_V$ in \eqref{eq:zerotau5p} is analytic in $\nu$, whereas the expansion of the $t^{\tilde{\sigma}-1}$ and $\Theta_V$ will include non-analytic terms like $\nu\log\nu$.
 As one takes $\nu$ to zero, the term $\nu^{\tilde{\alpha}}$ above will go to zero if $\Re\tilde{\alpha}>0$, and the only way to satisfy the equation will be if one of the gamma functions' arguments in the numerator becomes very close to zero.
 Then

 So, if $\alpha_0$ is real, which should be expected if $m$ is small, then one picks the sign so that $\Re\alpha_0>0$.
 This behavior seems to be restricted to the mode $s=0$, $\ell=m=1$ and it is shown in the top part of Fig. \ref{fig:smallnu}.
 Note that in this case the correction to the real part of the frequency is of higher order in $\nu$.
 When $m$ is large enough, one expects $\alpha_0$ to be purely imaginary, and then the $\nu$-dependent term in \eqref{eq:solbeta1} will oscillate logarithmically.
 This correction term will still be small if $\Im\tilde{\alpha}_0<0$, which selects the negative root in \eqref{eq:alphaexpansion5}.
 The behavior is much more common and it is represented in the bottom part of Fig. \ref{fig:smallnu}, where both real and imaginary parts of the frequency display the linear behavior with $\nu$.
 Furthermore, in the case where $\tilde{\alpha}_0$ is purely imaginary, the imaginary slope is approximately $-\nu/4$.
-These modes are stable, but their decay time diverges as one approaches the extremal limit.
+These modes are perturbatively stable, but their decay time diverges as one approaches the extremal limit.

 Finally, we note that the equation \eqref{eq:quantbeta} admits infinite roots of the sort $\beta_1 \rightarrow \beta_1-in/2$, corresponding to the poles of the gamma function at negative integral values of the argument.
 This facts leads to the accumulation of zeros of the $\tau$-function alluded to in Sec. \ref{sec:monodromy}.
 Similar remarks in the same context were made from the continuous fraction expansion in the excellent papers \cite{Richartz:2017qep} and \cite{Casals:2019vdb}, albeit the last one with a slightly different value for $\alpha_0$.
+Some of the results in this section were anticipated by \cite{Hod:2008zz}.